commitsovercoffee/hope/README.md

 ![](hope.png)

-Hope (Highly Optimised Productivity Environment) is a collection of scripts and dotfiles for my ever-evolving Arch setup.
-It installs the base system, configures essential settings, and installs all the apps I use, including their respective configs, recreating my exact workflow environment on any machine in no time.
+Hope (Highly Optimised Productivity Environment) is a collection of scripts and dotfiles designed to automate my [arch linux](https://archlinux.org/) setup.
+It handles everything from base installation to app configuration, instantly recreating my entire workflow on any machine.

-You can follow below steps to replicate my arch setup.
-Or fork it & make your own thing.
+Feel free to use the steps below to replicate my environment or fork the repo to build your own.

 ## Pre-requisites